Mount Sicker: copper, gold, silver, zinc prospect near Duncan, BC

 Sorting and shipping of highgrade has the following big advantages:

-- Result in the recovery of gold, silver, copper and zinc
+- Result in the recovery of gold, silver, copper and/or zinc.

-- Repair a number of potentially life-threatening hazards
+- Address a number of potentially life-threatening hazards.

-- Represent a rare ‘win-win’ environmentally and economically for the Cowichan Valley
+- Represent a rare ‘win-win’ environmentally and economically.